 The Civic Engagement Forum is designed to be broadly representative across the system and to act as the key governance body.
 Its role as oversight body is matched, in the light of the above analysis, by a role as persuader.
 Thus members of the Forum will, hopefully, act as ‘champions’ of civic engagement and engagement more broadly across the system.

 Regular reporting mechanisms will apply to DCU Senior Management Group through the Director of External and Strategic Affairs.
 It will also be integrated to the strategy process in an appropriate manner.
 Members of the Forum may also report back through appropriate DCU unit structures.

 The external panel of the Forum – constituted through NorDubCo- will continue to meet regularly to act as the key ‘sounding board’ for DCU’s civic engagement initiatives from a community and local enterprise perspective.
 This external panel will provide feedback to the internal Forum.

-The recent Civic Engagement Forum Strategy Session was held on Friday 2nd February 2018 (9.45 am - 11.15 am) in the Boardroom C206, Belvedere House, DCU St Patrick's Campus.
-The Agenda for the meeting was as follows:
+The recent Civic Engagement Forum Strategy Session was held on Friday 2nd February 2018 (9.45 am - 11.15 am) in the Boardroom C206, Belvedere House, DCU St Patrick's Campus as follows:

 Attendance: Deiric ÓBroin (Chairperson), Natalja Matease, Carol Pinkava, Aisling Mckenna, Ruth Lynam, Realtan Ni Leannain, Carmel Andersen, Mary Rose Sweeney, Jordana Corrigan.

 Apologies: Joanna Ozarowska, Samantha Fahy, Caitriona Mordan, Emer Ni Bhradaigh, John Kelly, Padraig Murphy, Paul Downes, Deirdre Corby.

 1. Welcome & Introductions